neondatabase/website/content/docs/ai/ai-intro.md

 ## Vector extensions

-Neon supports the following extensions for enabling PostgreSQL as your vector database.
+Neon supports the following extensions for enabling Postgres as your vector database.

 ### pg_embedding